-Post World War 2, all the countries were rebuilding from ashes, while another war was near the horizon.
-This was evident by the unrest between US and USSR in the form of cold war.
-This led a bunch of students from 7 different nationalities in the European region to come together with the common goal of promoting peace.
+Post World War 2, all the countries, rebuilding from ashes, while another war was near the horizon, evidenced by the unrest between US and USSR in the form of cold war.
+This led a bunch of students from 7 different nationalities in the Europe region to come together with the common goal of promoting peace.
 AIESEC was formulated in 1948, in the wake of this war stricken world, to promote peace and cooperation, through student exchanges, which consequently, as envisioned, would lead to exchange of ideas, views and ultimately lead to better understanding.
 They aimed to establish peace by changing one person at a time.
 AIESEC grew fast reaching new heights as well as new regions.
 Near the end of 1949, first AIESEC conference was held at Stockholm with 89 delegates.
 Within the next decade, this growing community reached across the Atlantic to US, the first intercontinental expansion.
 Along with the growth, even the organization in itself developed with proper layout being formulated in a meticulous manner for efficient functioning, all the while expanding the agenda to include new areas of concern.
 In 1960, first secretary was elected along with the establishment of headquarters in Geneva.
 Within the first decade of its establishment, the number of exchange programs had grown from fifties to a number over 2 thousand, which almost doubled by the end of 1970.
 Various new disciplines and sciences were incorporated into the arsenal of fields for exchange program opportunities.
 By 1992, AIESEC was involved in almost every UN conference as a youth representative body.

 Quotes about AIESEC